witsgroup-1/campus-infrastructure-management/README.md

 *remember to pull before you push*

-This is the code repository for campus-infrastructure-management
+This is the code repository for campus-infrastructure-management.